nidragedd/nidragedd.github.io/_posts/2019-09-05-things-you-should-now-before-visiting-Paris.md

 		<li>availability is very low at the beginning (July) but I guess this behaviour is expected as most of the listings have found guests for the next coming weeks (remember that the data are the one from July).</li>
 		<li>there is a <b>peak in August which is the highest availability</b>.
 Again, this is summer holidays and I guess that a lot of people are leaving and then put their home/apartment as available.</li>
 		<li>we then see the <b>'Back to school' impact in September</b> with another availability during autumn holidays.</li>
-		<li>it then becomes more and more available with a <b>new availability peak just after Christmas holidays, for New Year</b> (want to see fireworks at Eiffel Tower ?).</li>
+		<li>it then becomes more and more available with a <b>new availability peak just after Christmas holidays, for New Year</b> (want to see fireworks at Eiffel Tower?).</li>
 		<li>after that it goes back to "normal" and flat rate perhaps because it is so far that people just left their calendar as it has been filled without changing anything.</li>
 	</ul>
 </div>